vikiru/kubecontroller/README.md

 2. Setup a local cluster using either kind or minikube.

-   1. Setup a local cluster using kind
+   1. Setup a local cluster using kind.
     ```bash
     kind create cluster
     ```
-   2. Setup a local cluster using minikube
+   2. Setup a local cluster using minikube.
     ```bash
     minikube start
     ```
-3. Install custom resource definition, `ClusterScan` onto the local cluster
+3. Install custom resource definition, `ClusterScan` onto the local cluster.

 ```bash
 make install
 ```

-4. In a separate terminal, create custom resources and apply them to the cluster
+4. In a separate terminal, create custom resources and apply them to the cluster.

-    1. For example, to create a ClusterScan resource that is set to run a cron job
+    1. For example, to create a ClusterScan resource that is set to run a cron job.
     ```bash
     kubectl apply -f config/samples/cronjob_sample.yaml
     ```
-    2. Alernatively, create a ClusterScan resource that is set to run a job
+    2. Alernatively, create a ClusterScan resource that is set to run a job.
     ```bash
     kubectl apply -f config/samples/job_sample.yaml
     ```